huggingface/transformers/docs/source/en/chat_templating.md

 The sample code above is enough to list the available tools for your model, but what happens if it wants to actually use one?
 If that happens, you should:

-1. Parse the model's output to get the tool name and arguments.
+1. Parse the model's output to get the tool name(s) and arguments.
-2. Add the model's tool call to the conversation, in the format `{role: "assistant", "tool_calls": [{"name": function_name, "arguments": arguments}]}`
+2. Add the model's tool call(s) to the conversation.
-3. Call the corresponding function with those arguments.
+3. Call the corresponding function(s) with those arguments.
-4. Add the result to the conversation, in the format `{"role": "tool", "content": tool_results}`
+4. Add the result(s) to the conversation

 ### A complete tool use example

 Let's walk through a tool use example, step by step.
 For this example, we will use an 8B `Hermes-2-Pro` model, as it is one of the highest-performing tool-use models in its size category at the time of writing.
-If you have the memory, you can consider using a larger model instead like [Command-R](https://huggingface.co/CohereForAI/c4ai-command-r-v01) or [Mixtral-8x22B](https://huggingface.co/mistralai/Mixtral-8x22B-Instruct-v0.1), both of which also support tool use.
+If you have the memory, you can consider using a larger model instead like [Command-R](https://huggingface.co/CohereForAI/c4ai-command-r-v01) or [Mixtral-8x22B](https://huggingface.co/mistralai/Mixtral-8x22B-Instruct-v0.1), both of which also support tool use and offer even stronger performance.

 First, let's load our model and tokenizer: